forge42dev/Remix-Forge/README.md

 Remix Forge - A VS Code extension for Remix.run applications that super charges your development with a ever-growing set of functionalities.

 ## Whats new?
+- Added ability to initialize eslint and prettier in your Remix project
 - Added ability to generate test files for your routes (or anything else)
 - Added ability to initialize Prisma in your Remix app
 - Added ability to generate progressively enhanced form routes with a single click
 - Added ability to generate the whole authentication scaffolding for Remix applications with a single click

 ## Features

+### Initialize eslint and prettier in your Remix project

+- Right click your `package.json` file and add eslint and prettier to your project configured with remix eslint

 ### Generate test files for your routes (or anything else)